Bennet-303/How-many-times-can-you-guess-the-number/readme.md

     > If possible, after getting the program to fully functional in the terminal, introduce a GUI version of the program.
 X

-# When making changes to the program, please do testing first in the sandbox branch before releasing to the main branch!
+# When uploading changes to the program, please do testing first in the sandbox branch before releasing to the main branch!